alexvolok/alexvolok.github.io/_posts/2020-01-13-adf-devops-generate-az-cli.md

 ---

 In this post I would like to shift a focus to subjects like automation and DevOps.
-The intention is to display of how entire Data Factory environment and surrounding services, (Key Vault, Data Lake) can be created by an Azure CLI.
+The intention is to display of how entire Data Factory environment and surrounding services can be created by an Azure CLI.

 Such approach maybe looks tedious and overkilling at a first glance, however it pays back since it brings nice things like reproducibility, enforcement of standards, avoidance of human mistakes.